 Program overview

-The Bachelor of Arts - Physics - Second Degree General Candidates program at Queen's University is designed for students who already hold a degree and wish to pursue a second degree in Physics.
-This program offers a comprehensive understanding of the principles of physics, preparing students for various career paths in science and technology.
+The Bachelor of Arts - Physics - Second Degree program at Queen's University is designed for students who already hold a degree and wish to pursue a second degree in Physics.
+This program offers a comprehensive understanding of the principles of physics, preparing graduates for various career paths in science and technology.
 The program emphasizes critical thinking, problem-solving, and analytical skills, which are essential in the field of physics.
 Students will engage in a variety of learning experiences that enhance their knowledge and practical skills in physics.

-Program Structure
+Program structure

 Featured Experiences